pot-code/unplugin-vue-gen-routes/README.md

 ## Usage

-1. Configure the plugin in your Rspack configuration:
+1. Configure the plugin in your rsbuild configuration:

 ```ts
 import { defineConfig } from '@rsbuild/core'